Okteto Manifest Reference

 - https://github.com/okteto/movies-frontend

-There is also an extended notation to configure how to deploy your dependency:
+There is also an extended notation to configure how to deploy your dependencies:

 dependencies: